Disorders Of Homeostasis In Type 2 Diabetes Sample.

 Introduction

-Diabetes mellitus II is known to be a metabolic disorder, which is characterized by an increase in the level of glucose because of the resistance in the insulin.
-It then results into deficiency in the level of insulin.
-It has become one of the major health issues among the individuals, as it is found quite frequently now days.
-The disease has shown a rapid increase because of obesity, presence of sedentary lifestyle and chronic stress.
-This is harmful for those patients who are already suffering from it and therefore lead to severe complications that result into kidney or heart failures.
+Diabetes mellitus II is known to be a metabolic disorder, which is characterized by an increase in the level of glucose because of the resistance to insulin.
+It then results in a deficiency in the level of insulin.
+It has become one of the major health issues among individuals, as it is found quite frequently nowadays.
+The disease has shown a rapid increase because of obesity, the presence of a sedentary lifestyle and chronic stress.
+This is harmful for those patients who are already suffering from it and therefore leads to severe complications that result in kidney or heart failures.
 This also leads to some of the psychological problems with the patients (Type 2 diabetes, 2012).

 For the purpose of completing the report, a patient is being focussed on.
-The patient is a 78 year old female who is suffering from diabetes mellitus II and also showing reluctance in changing her habits and improving upon her health.
+The patient is a 78-year-old female who is suffering from diabetes mellitus II and also showing reluctance to change her habits and improve her health.
 The person will be referred to as “Joy” for confidentiality Midwifery Council and Nursing.

-Diabetes mellitus or simple diabetes is known to be as a group of metabolic disorders in which a person suffers from high level of sugar in blood.
-This is because of either pancreas which is not being able produce enough insulin in the body.
-The other case may be that some of the cells are not able to respond to the insulin that is being produced which then results into increase in the level of sugar (Haheim, 2011).
+Diabetes mellitus or simple diabetes is known to be a group of metabolic disorders in which a person suffers from high levels of sugar in the blood.
+This is because of the pancreas which is not able to produce enough insulin in the body.
+The other case may be that some of the cells are not able to respond to the insulin that is being produced which then results in an increase in the level of sugar (Haheim, 2011).

 There are mainly two types of diabetes mellitus.
-One is the diabetes mellitus type 1 in which body of the individual had destroyed the beta cells which produce insulin in the pancreas.
+One is diabetes mellitus type 1 in which the body of the individual has destroyed the beta cells which produce insulin in the pancreas.
 In the case when own body destroys some kind of good stuff in the body then it is known as the type of autoimmune system (Goldstein, and Wieland, 2008).
-Thus, diabetes type 1 is an auto immune disease.
+Thus, diabetes type 1 is an auto-immune disease.
 In this case, the body does not produce insulin and this leads to an increase in the level of blood sugar.
-In most of the cases this occurs before a patient is 40 years of age and therefore is also known to be Childhood Diabetes or Juvenile Diabetes.
+In most cases, this occurs before a patient is 40 years of age and therefore is also known to be Childhood Diabetes or Juvenile Diabetes.
 People with this type of diabetes have to regularly take in insulin so that they can stay alive (Barnett and Kumar, 2009).
 This type cannot be prevented and does not result from any type of lifestyle of a person.
-This means that it is not effected that a person is fat, thin or fit and unfit to occur in an individual (Differentiating Between Type 1 and Type 2 Diabetes, 2003).
+This means that it is not affected that a person is fat, thin fit or unfit to occur in an individual (Differentiating Between Type 1 and Type 2 Diabetes, 2003).

-In type 2 diabetes mellitus, the cells are not able to respond properly to the insulin and therefore they show an increase in the accumulation of glucose.
-The accumulation of glucose in blood is known as hyperglycemia which disturbs the metabolism of glucose due to reduction in secretion of insulin by the pancreatic cells.
-This then results into a condition when either enough insulin is not being produced in the body or it is not being able to work in the appropriate manner (Young and Unachukwu 2012).
+In type 2 diabetes mellitus, the cells are not able to respond properly to insulin and therefore they show an increase in the accumulation of glucose.
+The accumulation of glucose in blood is known as hyperglycemia which disturbs the metabolism of glucose due to a reduction in the secretion of insulin by the pancreatic cells.
+This then results in a condition when either enough insulin is not being produced in the body or it is not able to work in the appropriate manner (Young and Unachukwu 2012).
 The condition in which the insulin is not working properly is known as insulin resistance.
-The resistance of insulin is the decrease in sensitivity of tissues that are present in pancreas which makes insulin.
-Due to decrease in the sensitivity the efficiency of insulin is lessened in order to stimulate uptake of glucose (Charles, 2000).
-This then lead to demand of more production of insulin as apart of counter mechanism.
+The resistance of insulin is the decrease in sensitivity of tissues that are present in the pancreas which makes insulin.
+Due to a decrease in sensitivity, the efficiency of insulin is lessened in order to stimulate the uptake of glucose (Charles, 2000).
+This then leads to demand for more production of insulin as a part of the counter mechanism.
 When the cells are not able to meet the increased demand for insulin then the beta cells in the pancreas impair slowly and slowly.
 The result is that enough insulin is not present to break the glucose which leads to its accumulation (Anderson and Kendall, 2003).

-Diabetes mellitus type 2 appears later on in life and majority of patients who develop this is because they are either overweight or are unfit.
-This mainly attributes to problems in bodyweight, lifestyle and fitness.
-It is linked with the sedentary life style factors of today’s generation that are able to trigger genetic elements which become the cause of this disease.
+Diabetes mellitus type 2 appears later on in life and the majority of patients develop this because they are either overweight or unfit.
+This is mainly attributed to problems in body weight, lifestyle and fitness.
+It is linked with the sedentary lifestyle factors of today's generation that are able to trigger genetic elements which become the cause of this disease.
 The patient, Joy, who is referred here is suffering from diabetes type 2 and is experiencing fluctuations in her glucose levels (Anderson and et. al., 2001).

-Epidemiology is said to be the study of causes or patterns of a particular disease in defined population.
-It also describes the effects of health of a particular disease.
-Diabetes type 2 is said to be systemic and chronic disease that is related to the metabolic functioning of the body functions.
-This results from the resistance to insulin and impairment is caused in the secretions of insulin.
-This is more common in individuals of over 45 years of age (Stoppler and Sheil, 2012).
-The patient joy is 70 years old and leaves alone without a proper lifestyle which could be the reasons of diabetes type 2 in her.
+Epidemiology is said to be the study of causes or patterns of a particular disease in a defined population.
+It also describes the effects on the health of a particular disease.
+Diabetes type 2 is said to be a systemic and chronic disease that is related to the metabolic functioning of the body functions.
+This results from the resistance to insulin and impairment is caused by the secretions of insulin.
+This is more common in individuals over 45 years of age (Stoppler and Sheil, 2012).
+The patient Joy is 70 years old and lives alone without a proper lifestyle which could be the reason of diabetes type 2 in her.

 UK Statistics

-The patterns diabetes in UK for 2011 is as follows-
+The patterns of diabetes in the UK for 2011 are as follows-

 • More than one in 20 people suffer from diabetes.